weaviate/weaviate-io/developers/weaviate/api/rest/nodes.md

 GET /v1/nodes
 ```

-And it returns a `nodes` field containing array of nodes with following fields:
+And it returns a `nodes` field containing array of nodes with the following fields:
 - `name`: Name of the node.
-- `status`: Status of the node (one of: HEALTHY, UNHEALTHY, UNAVAILABLE).
+- `status`: Status of the node (one of: HEALTHY, UNHEALTHY, UNAVAILABLE, INDEXING).
 - `version`: Version of Weaviate running on the node.
 - `gitHash`: Short git hash of latest commit of Weaviate running on the node.
-- `stats`: Statistics of the node with following fields:
+- `stats`: Statistics of the node with the following fields:
     - `shardCount`: Total number of shards on the node.
-    - `objectCount` Total number of objects on the node.
+    - `objectCount` Total number of indexed objects on the node.
-- `shards`: Array of shards with following fields:
+- `shards`: Array of shards with the following fields:
     - `name`: Name of the shard.
     - `class`: Name of the objects' class stored on the shard.
-    - `objectCount`: Number of objects on the shard.
+    - `objectCount`: Number of indexed objects on the shard.
+    - `vectorQueueLength`: Number of objects waiting to be indexed on the shard.
+(Available in Weaviate `1.22` and higher, if `ASYNC_INDEXING` is enabled.)

 ## Example